-The enormous train station restored in 1931 is a remnant of fascist architecture, quite common in Milan as it was the center and the end of Mussolini’s rule over Italy.
+The enormous train station (Milano Centrale) restored in 1931 is a remnant of fascist architecture, quite common in Milan as it was the centre and the end of Mussolini’s rule over Italy.
 Dictators have this thing with building huge monuments, obviously larger than life, as if they’re compensating for something, just like the Catholic Church.
-Cathedral Duomo di Milano is in fact the third largest in Europe.
+The Milan Cathedral (Duomo di Milano) is in fact the third largest in Europe.
 It took six centuries to build and to this day functions as the throne of the archbishop.
 It’s huge, gothic, over the top and it’s mostly made of marble, someone really went all out on this one.
-The Duomo is intense, even if you’re not into churches it’s still worth visiting and climbing on the rooftop, just to enjoy the amazing view of Milano and the golden statue of Virgin Mary overlooking the city from the top of a spire.
+Visiting the Duomo is an intense experience.
+Even if you’re not into churches it’s still worth entering and climbing on the rooftop, if only to enjoy the amazing view of Milano and the golden statue of Virgin Mary overlooking the city from the top of a spire.
 San Bernardino alla Ossa is another, very unique place of worship, it looks plain on the outside but the inside is shocking, the church cemetery ran out of room to bury people at one point and they decided to put peoples’ remains into a chamber called the ossuary, it looks like something out of H.R.
 Geiger’s art book.

 Galleria Vittorio Emanuele II is the second most characteristic building in Milan, named after the man who somehow managed to unite Italy.
 It’s essentially a shopping mall but more like an entire shopping district, or block under a glass roof held by an iron frame.
 Paintings and mosaics adorn buildings and floors, one of them representing Turin or Torino.
 The small bull is said to bring good luck if you step on its testicles, “bulls balls” if you will.
 Only the most exclusive brands are allowed to set up shop here.
 They even gave McDonald's the middle finger when they aimed to open a restaurant under this prestigious roof.